PabloNunes/IBM_Professional_Cert/6_Data_Analysis_with_Python/README.md

     ```

   - Correlation
-    - Measures to what extent different vairables are independent
+    - Measures to what extent different variables are independent
     - **Correlation doesn't imply causation.**
     - Using the Seaborn Linear Regression